 Following on from the partnership with the campus sustainability groups, the Field Studies programme has broadened its regional focus, tackling a range of environmental issues in the wider Australian context.

 For example, The Eden Project, which looked at marine and terrestrial issues on the south east coast of Australia, encompassing not only the effects of urbanisation, eco systems resilience and integration, logging and fishing, but also the cultural impacts on indigenous and local communities.
 The artists engaged not only with the environment but with members of those communities, including farmers, academics, business operators and aboriginal elders.

 More recently a field study was established at a new Canberra suburb called Crace, which has been developed to emphasise sustainable living.
 The project was run as part of a long-term study established by the University of Canberra, which is surveying the Crace community in an effort to quantify the effects of living in a sustainably designed suburb.

 As with other field studies, artists worked in the environment, engaging with nature and the community to produce works that reflected their individual visions of this innovative urban landscape.
 The resulting art was exhibited in 2014, generating the desired public discussion about the future of urban design, as well as promoting a better understanding of how important sustainability will be in a growing Australian community.

 The ANU field studies programme continues, albeit in a modified form that the reflects the economic realities of the modern tertiary sector, and John Reid, though now an emeritus fellow, maintains his enthusiasm for bringing an artistic perspective to complex social, scientific and technical issues.

 As for me, a retired facilities manager who still sometimes forgets the importance of creating an emotional connection to the big issues facing organisations, he was (and continues to be) the voice on my shoulder reminding me that successes are built on committed communities.

-- A more detailed academic paper on the field studies program is available here.
+- A more detailed academic paper on the field studies programme is available here.